mhussnain35/deskwise/README.md

 # Deskwise — AI Customer Support RAG Agent

-> A production-style retrieval-augmented generation (RAG) support agent for SaaS billing & subscription management.
-Built to demonstrate deliberate architecture decisions and measured retrieval quality — not just a tutorial clone.
+## Most support bots confidently invent answers.
+This one doesn't.

+Deskwise answers customer billing questions using your company's actual documentation.
+Every response shows exactly which policy sections it drew from, with match scores.
+When the question falls outside what the docs cover, it doesn't improvise — it hands off to a human with contact details.

+That behavior isn't a claim.
+It's measured: 25 benchmark cases, 15 in-scope and 10 deliberately out-of-scope, scoring **100% on in-scope recall** and **90% on correctly refusing what it shouldn't answer**.

+**Vertical:** SaaS billing & subscription support — pricing tiers, refund policy, cancellation flow, payment failure handling, proration rules, invoice/tax management.

 **Stack:** Next.js 16 (App Router) · Gemini 2.0 Flash · Qdrant Cloud · Neon Postgres · Drizzle ORM · TypeScript

----

-## What This Is

-Deskwise is an AI customer support agent that answers billing and subscription questions using a company's own documentation — not by hallucinating generic answers.
-It retrieves relevant knowledge base chunks via vector search, grounds the LLM response in retrieved context, and cites its sources inline.

-**Vertical:** SaaS billing & subscription support — pricing tiers, refund policy, cancellation flow, payment failure handling, proration rules, invoice/tax management.

 ---